 IHS is a cooperative institute of the Erasmus School of Economics and the Erasmus School of Social and Behavioral Sciences, Erasmus University Rotterdam (EUR).

 Undertaking a PhD degree at IHS, Erasmus University Rotterdam is a unique chance to benefit from these international collaborative efforts.
-In a small class environment candidates are supported by high profile international supervisors with many years of experience in the urban development and governance industry.
+In a small class, environment candidates are supported by high-profile international supervisors with many years of experience in the urban development and governance industry.

-PhD on Urban Development and Governance
+PhD in Urban Development and Governance

-• Urban Environment, Sustainability and Climate Change
+Urban Sustainability and Climate Change Resilience

-Flexible tailor-made PhD programme
+Tailor-made PhD programme

 The IHS PhD programme is part of the Erasmus Graduate School of Social Sciences and Humanities (EGSH) located at the modern campus Woudestein.
-This offers candidates the opportunity to follow courses and workshops, and attend conferences, all geared towards enhancing their research and networking skills.
+This offers candidates the opportunity to follow courses and workshops and attend conferences, all geared towards enhancing their research and networking skills.
 Moreover, researchers can interact with PhD candidates from other Erasmus University faculties and, in return, look beyond their own projects.

 Application & Admission

-Lear about the admission procedure here.
-Apply now
+Learn about the admission procedure here.